Content table

 Here are some natural remedies to restore vaginal pH balance and keep your healthy normal vagina in good shape.

-- Wear cotton underwear and loose clothes: Clothes made from silk, lace, or satin can trap heat and moisture, which creates the ideal environment for bacteria.
-Cotton is breathable, and the best fabric to go with.
+- Wear cotton underwear and loose-fitting clothes: Clothes made from silk, lace, or satin can trap heat and moisture, creating an ideal environment for bacterial growth.
+Instead, wear breathable fabrics like cotton, as they are the best choice.

 - Skip the douching: Because your vagina cleans itself, you don’t need to douche.
 Douching can do more harm than good.
-It may get rid of the good bacteria that help maintain a healthy vaginal flora and pH balance.
+It may eliminate the beneficial bacteria that help maintain a healthy vaginal flora and pH balance.

 - Avoid strong-scented products: Stay away from soaps, lotions, and sprays that have strong scents.
 These can throw the delicate pH balance off and irritate the vaginal epithelium.

-- Consider probiotic supplements: Some people find that probiotics can help promote a healthy pH.
-This is because they contain good bacteria like Lactobacillus, supporting a healthy vaginal microbiome.
+- Consider probiotic supplements: Some studies suggest that probiotics can help promote a healthy pH.
+Include probiotic supplements or yogurt, kombucha, in your diet, as they contain good bacteria that support a healthy vaginal microbiome.

-- Stay hydrated: Drinking adequate amounts of water is important for overall health.
-Plus, it can also help keep things balanced in your body and aid with fertility.
+- Stay hydrated: Drinking adequate amounts of water is vital for overall health.
+Additionally, it can help maintain balance in your body and support fertility.

 - Track your symptoms: You can keep tabs on your symptoms on the Inito app, which syncs with the Inito Fertility Monitor.
 Logging your symptoms can help you spot any unusual signs of imbalanced vaginal pH and figure out if something is off.